mftobin/webscraping-challenge/README.md

 # webscraping-challenge

-For part 1 I referenced multiple activities from Week 11 and Xpert Learning Assist
+For part 1&2 I referenced multiple activities from Week 11 and Xpert Learning Assist.